The 9th Annual Que Llueva Café Scholarship application is

 No. Applicants for our "Que Llueva Café" Scholarship may not be current college students.
 Applicants must be or will be a high school/GED graduate who will enroll for the first time in an accredited college or university in the U.S. or Puerto Rico.

-It is our goal to offer this scholarship each year
+It is our goal to offer this scholarship each year and has been offered for the past 8 years.

 No. Given the large volume of applications we receive and our limited resources, we are unable to notify every applicant that their application was received or the status of their application.